ProgrammIt/GitHubSiteTest/README.md

 # GitHubSiteTest
-This is a demo page for evaluating GitHub pages.
+This is a demo for evaluating GitHub pages.

-# Another Page
-This is another page.